 - Week 3: Start turning the TV off 60 minutes before bed and introduce a white noise machine if needed.

-- Week 4: Assess mattress/bedding/pillows, and consider removing the TV and other electronics from your bedroom.
+- Week 4: Upgrade to the best mattress, bedding, and pillows; and consider removing the TV and other electronics from your bedroom.

 We all have different tolerances and preferences, so listen to your body and note what feels best for you.
 You may not need to make every change suggested by sleep hygiene experts, rather the key takeaways are to make rest a priority in your routine and to establish a bedroom that caters to sleep above all else.

-What bedroom tweaks help you get the best sleep?
+What bedroom tips and tweaks help you get the best sleep?
 Do you already do any of these optimizations in your bedroom?
 How have they helped?
+Let us know in the comments!

 P.S.
 If you liked this post, you might also enjoy 10 Superfoods That Can Help You Achieve More Restful Sleep or The Psychology of Better Sleep: Sleeping Tips for Leading a Healthier Lifestyle.